|

 The Dove with the Olive Branch as a Symbol of Peace

 A dove with olive leaves was the emblem on North Carolina's £2 note of 1771 (above left).
 The accompanying motto meant: "Peace restored."
-A dove was also on Georgia's $40 note of 1778 (above right) along with a hand holding a dagger.
+A dove with olive leaves was also on Georgia's $40 note of 1778 (above right) along with a hand holding a dagger.
 The motto meant: "Either war or peace, prepared for both."

 An early instance the olive branch signifying peaceful intentions is in